hopefullysurprising/plantuml-mindmap-loader/README.md

 This plugin allows importing **PlantUML mind map diagrams** as JS objects with [webpack](https://webpack.js.org).
 Instead of parsing the diagrams at runtime, the diagrams are parsed at build time and the resulting JS objects are bundled with the rest of the code.

+The story of creation of this plugin is described in the blog post: [Medium](https://hopefullysurprising.medium.com/building-a-typescript-compatible-webpack-loader-a-plantuml-mind-map-example-c0b3ec9bc033), [dev.to](https://dev.to/hopefully_surprising/building-a-typescript-compatible-webpack-loader-a-plantuml-mind-map-example-49jl), [personal blog](https://hopefullysurprising.com/custom-webpack-loader-plantuml-mindmap/).

 ## IMPORTANT

 This package is not implementing the entire variety of PlantUML diagrams.
-It is only implementing the basic use of mindmap diagram.
+It only implements the basic use of mindmap diagram - OrgMode syntax.

 See OrgMode syntax in official [PlantUML documentation](https://plantuml.com/mindmap-diagram).